ucsb-cs184-f24/team04-GOLDTracker/team/sprint03/lec14.md

 ## **Zhen Bi:**
 #### **I DID**
-- header bar only shown in navigation four screens.
+- add clear search function: users could click the crocs button in the search bar to clear search input and navigate to the page we want

 #### **I WILL DO**
-- customized page
+- front end customized page

 #### **BLOCKERS**
 - N/A